 Blessed with a natural environment and a wide array of teambuilding activities based on a diversity of cultures, Gangwon-do is living up to its reputation as the best travel destination for international MICE groups in Korea.
-The incoming 2018 PyeongChang Winter Olympic Games brings establishment of new accommodation and possible meeting venues, plus a new high-speed train reducing the time travel between Gangwon to Seoul & Incheon from 5 hours to 2 hours.
+The 2018 PyeongChang Winter Olympic Games established new accommodations and possible meeting venues, plus a new high-speed train reducing the time travel between Gangwon to Seoul & Incheon from 5 hours to 2 hours.

 |16.898㎢||1,560,000||2,500 pax||25,810 rooms||Incheon Int'l Airport Alpensia Convention Center Car 3hrs 30mins|

 PyeongChang and other cities in Gangwon hosted the 2018 Winter Olympic Games.
 Around 26,000 participants from 111 countries attended the 2018 PyeongChang Winter Olympic Games.

 Gangwon is blessed with thick snow during winter season for visitors to enjoy skiing, snowboarding, and other winter sports.
 Its bountiful natural landscape enables visitors to enjoy marine tours, recreational tours, ecological experiences, medical tours, and sports tours based on the regional cooperative tour programs.